LGBTQ Advisory Council

-The LGBTQ Council is a group of community members that work collaboratively with university leadership with the goal of promoting the well-being of all gay, lesbian, bisexual, transgender and queer identified people and those affected by discrimination based on gender identity and expression.
-The Council provides community support to create a safe and inclusive environment for UA students, faculty, and staff.
-We also serve as UA ambassadors to the LGBTQ Community off campus.
+The LGBTQ Advisory Council is a group of community members that work collaboratively with university leadership with the goal of promoting the well-being of all gay, lesbian, bisexual, transgender and queer identified people and those affected by discrimination based on gender identity and expression.
+The Advisory Council provides community support to create a safe and inclusive environment for UA.

 If you have any questions, comments, or concerns or want to get involved please contact us.